Execution Layer

 3. Clean diff: separate refactors from content changes.

-4. Freeze point: tag a stable release with Tag-Release.ps1.
+4. Freeze point: tag a stable release.

 5. Deploy: confirm Vercel builds the correct branch.